MURAL - Maynooth University Research Archive Library

 Impact of prior anterior cruciate ligament, hamstring or groin injury on lower limb strength and jump kinetics in elite female footballers

-Collings, Tyler J. and Diamond, Laura E. and Barrett, Rod S. and Timmins, Ryan G. and Hickey, Jack and du Moulin, William S. and Gonçalves, Basílio A.M. and Cooper, Christopher and Bourne, Matthew N. (2021) Impact of prior anterior cruciate ligament, hamstring or groin injury on lower limb strength and jump kinetics in elite female footballers.
+Collings, Tyler J., Diamond, Laura E., Barrett, Rod S., Timmins, Ryan G., Hickey, Jack, du Moulin, William S., Gonçalves, Basílio A.M., Cooper, Christopher and Bourne, Matthew N. (2021) Impact of prior anterior cruciate ligament, hamstring or groin injury on lower limb strength and jump kinetics in elite female footballers.
 Physical Therapy in Sport, 52. pp. 297-304.
 ISSN 1466-853X

 Preview